10 Boating Tips The Ultimate Beginner’s Guide

 6. Start Small

-Unless you plan to sail with an expert, I would not recommend a long-distance cruise or an overnight camping trip for beginners.
+I would not recommend a long-distance cruise or an overnight camping trip for beginners unless you plan to sail with an expert.

-The best thing to do is to ensure that you are walking before you start running.
+The best thing to do is to ensure you are walking before running.
 I know that long boating trips sound like a lot of fun, but you are better off starting small.

-As you build experience sailing, you’ll find out what gear works for your trips and how to best respond to certain situations on the water.
+As you gain experience sailing, you’ll learn what gear works best for your trips and how to respond to certain situations on the water.

 This is particularly important if you plan to sail with your kids, as they have varied needs and may require a lot of work to keep things under control.